aprin418/JavaScript-Pacman/reflections.md

 - [x] What are your goals for today?
 - [x] Do you have any blockers?

-1. RESPONSE
+1. Fixed win conditions, added bonus points with fruit and reworked array map to look like original pacman
-2. RESPONSE
+2. Wrap up final touches and styling
-3. RESPONSE
+3. Not yet today

 # Friday